Task Planning with a Weighted Functional Object-Oriented Network: Functional Object-Oriented Network

 \section{Functional Object-Oriented Network}

-The {\it functional object-oriented network} (FOON) represents manipulations as seen in cooking activities (and can possibly be extended to other manipulation tasks) by capturing the objects and the activity's motions within a graphical structure.
-Originally proposed in \cite{paulius2016functional}, we introduced FOON as a graphical knowledge representation that represents high-level concepts related to human manipulations for service robotics tasks.
-This representation is motivated by the theory of affordance \cite{Gibson_1977}, wherein it describes the underlying uses and effects of objects afforded to the robot, which are innately depicted though edges connecting objects to actions.
-As we have introduced before, the purpose of this knowledge representation is to serve as a source of knowledge for a robot to determine how it can go about solving a problem.

-To represent activities, a FOON contains two types of nodes: object nodes and motion nodes.
-Object nodes symbolize any object that is manipulated passively or actively within the activities in FOON, while motion nodes symbolize the type of manipulation that connected object nodes are participating in at a given period of time.
-These motion nodes can be actions commonly performed in cooking such as pouring, cutting, or stirring, but they can also be extended to manipulations in other domains.
-As an example shown in Figure \ref{fig:unit} describing the task of stirring a cup of tea using a spoon as a functional unit, the active object in this case would be a {\it spoon} object that acts upon a passive object {\it tea cup} which contains the ingredients {\it tea} and {\it sugar}.
-The stirring manipulation is represented here with a motion node with the label {\it stir}.
-The joint representation of both object and motion nodes make FOON a bipartite network.
-As with typical bipartite networks, object nodes can only connect to motion nodes, and motion nodes can only connect to object nodes.
-Edges are directed to inherently indicate an order or sequence of actions within the network.
+We introduced FOON as a graphical knowledge representation that represents high-level concepts related to human manipulations for service robots.
+To represent activities, a FOON has two types of nodes, \textit{object nodes} and \textit{motion nodes}, making FOON a bipartite network.
+Affordances are depicted with edges that connect objects to actions, which also indicate order of actions in the network.
+The coupling of object and motion nodes to represent a single action is referred to as a \textit{functional unit}.
+As an example in Figure \ref{fig:unit}, which describes stirring a cup of tea using a spoon as a functional unit, a {\it spoon} object acts upon a {\it tea cup} object, which contains the ingredients {\it tea} and {\it sugar}; the stirring action is depicted as a motion node with the label {\it stir}.